 Four schools and 20 departments participate in this program, which offers students a PhD in Neuroscience.
 Those enrolled work with faculty from the Graduate School, Feinberg School of Medicine, School of Speech and the School of Engineering.
 One of NUIN'goals is to provide the students with hands-on laboratory research.

 This degree is offered by the division of Psychology within the Department of Psychiatry and Behavioral Sciences.
 Each year, five to seven new students are admitted.

 This 18-month program is aimed at preparing students to provide one-on-one or group genetic counseling.
 Students apply through the Graduate School.
 The program is conducted primarily on the Chicago campus.

 The program is a rigorous master's-level education in the legal, historical, philosophical and cultural contexts of medicine.

 The MPH program is a part-time evening program designed to prepare healthcare professionals to be boundary spanners between clinical care and public health.
 Students typically complete four hours of classroom instruction per week, year-round, for three years.
 This program is administered through the Feinberg Department of Preventive Medicine.

 The Master of Science in Clinical Investigation is a part-time evening program that complements the public health master's program in providing education in quantitative and ethically sound methods necessary for design, implementation, analysis and publication of clinical research studies.

 The MSEB is an intensive four quarter (July 1st - June 30th) degree program in epidemiology and biostatistics.
 The program provides an education in the design, conduct and data analysis of population-based research with a focus on quantitative methods.
 It is sponsored by the Department of Preventive Medicine.

 The Health Sciences Integrated Program (HSIP) offers doctoral student training across multiple disciplines within the Health Sciences.

-Northwestern University Feinberg School of Medicine adopted a competency-based framework in 2009, explicitly defining the educational expectations, goals, and assessment standards for students.
+Northwestern University Feinberg School of Medicine adopted a competency-based framework in 2009, explicitly defining the educational expectations, goals, and assessment standards for medical students.
 These competencies help develop the patient-care and leadership skills needed by today's physicians.